Building an engine test stand

 While doing some research I came across a Fly RC magazine article from 2010 titled Build an Engine Test Stand and I knew it was the one for me.
 Firstly, it uses a Black and Decker Workmate as a base, and I already have one.
 Secondly, it uses a modular plate system which could mean a plate for each engine I test.
 I followed the design for the most part, with a couple of small changes.

 My stand is made from 3/4" plywood (with one exception) and is assembled with glue, screws and 1/4-20 hardware and reinforced with 1/4" dowels.
 Required tools are a drill and bits, screwdrivers, hammer or mallet, measuring tape, pencil, clamps, and a saw.

 I have some woodworking skill but I am no cabinetmaker and I made plenty of mistakes (and some changes).
-See the comments in italics and the Summary section below.
+See the comments in italics.

 I happened to have a piece of 3/4" plywood that was big enough for all the pieces.
 I decided to make three of the modular mounting plates.
 I don't know why the plans specify 6" x 8" mounting plates when the firewall is 6" x 9".
 Future plates will be 6" x 9".

 We have a decent wood shop, so I used table, mitre and band saws to cut the pieces.
 It could be done with a circular saw, a jigsaw (with a steady hand), or a hand saw (with patience and a VERY steady hand).

 Here are the pieces.
 I forgot to take a picture before I started assembly - here you see the firewall glued to the base with the forward cleat and clamped to cure with the help of a couple of the mounting plates.